Lenny Krieg: Stuttgart Surge

 In 2023, he moved up to the European League of Football to play for the Stuttgart Surge.
 In the 2023 regular season, Krieg converted eight out of ten field goal attempts, and was subsequently re-signed for the 2024 season.

 In February 2025, he participated in the NFL Combine after joining the NFL's International Player Pathway program.
 He had a perfect performance on the field at the combine, converting all 14 field goal attempts (from 25, 30, 35, 40, 45, 50, and 55 yards respectively, each from the left and right) without a single missed kick, the only one out of the 12 kickers present to do so.

 Atlanta Falcons

-Following his impressive combine performance, Krieg signed a three-year contract with the Atlanta Falcons on March 27, 2025.
-He was waived on August 26 as part of final roster cuts and signed to the practice squad the following day.
+Following his impressive combine performance, Krieg signed a three-year contract with the Atlanta Falcons on 27 March 2025.
+He was waived on 26 August as a part of final roster cuts and was re-signed to the practice squad the following day.

+New York Jets

+On 12 January 2026, Krieg signed a reserve/future contract with the New York Jets.
+He was waived by the Jets on 1 June.

+Green Bay Packers

+On 28 July 2026, Krieg signed with the Green Bay Packers.
+Three days later, he was waived by the team.
+On 2 September 2026, Krieg was signed to the Packers practice squad.